 The Tasmanian Government acknowledges the courage of people affected by institutional child sexual abuse who shared their stories with the Royal Commission.

-The Royal Commission has highlighted the failings of the past and provided institutions with a body of work that will protect our community’s most vulnerable from the impact of abuse.
+The Royal Commission has highlighted the failings of the past and provided institutions with a body of work that will help us to protect our community’s most vulnerable from the impacts of abuse.

 The final report brings together the culmination of the work of the Royal Commission over its five-year inquiry.
 It sets out what the Royal Commission heard, concluded and recommended to better prevent and respond to child sexual abuse in institutions.

 The final report is made up of an executive summary and 17 volumes.
 It makes 409 recommendations across a wide range of policy areas aimed at improving institutional responses to child sexual abuse.
 The Royal Commission’s recommendations aim to: